The operator is designed to log in JSON format directly to standard output, including PostgreSQL logs.

 .msgis set to

-.recordcontains the whole parsed record as a JSON object, similar to
+.recordcontains the whole parsed record as a JSON object.
+This is similar to

 Clusters that are running on EDB Postgres Advanced Server (EPAS) can enable EDB Audit as follows: